 As soon as I hear either little one complain of unexplained abdominal pain, which some consider to be the stomach bug, I'll have them Clear Their Sinuses.

-Saline spray doesn't work for myself or for our 6-year-old.
-It doesn't clear our sinuses like the neti pot does.
+Saline spray is not as effective for my 6-year-old son and I. It doesn't clear our sinuses like the neti pot does.

 We still use saline spray for our 3-year-old though.
+Haha, well not anymore since she is 11.
 We're still working with her on blowing her nose....We're hopeful!!

 That's why its so important to rid mucus from little babies with the aspirator....very imperative.